mvolkmann/blog/src/smalltalk.md

 Class methods handle messages sent to the class.
 Instance methods handle messages sent to objects instantiated from the class.

-In keyword methods, parameter variable names typically indicate the expected object type and begin with "a" or "an".
+In binary and keyword methods, parameter variable names typically indicate the expected object type and begin with "a" or "an".
 For example, `aNumber`, `aString`, or `anArray`.
 This works well because the keyword that